ysengoku/42-ft_transcendence/doc/features/USER_MANAGEMENT.md

 - `POST /api/users/{username}/friends`: Adds a new friend.
 This action also creates a `new_friend` [notification](./CHAT_AND_LIVE_EVENTS.md) for the added user.
 - `DELETE /api/users/{username}/friends/{friend_to_remove}`: Removes a friend.

 Blocking user have more effects than befriending them; blocked users are unable to chat or invite people who blocked them.
-Blocking user immediately hides the chat between two of them, as well hides them from the [search](#user-search-user-profiles).
+Blocking user immediately hides the chat between two of them, as well hides them from the [search](#user-search-and-user-profiles).
 Blocking feature has following:
 - `GET /api/users/{username}/blocked_users`: Retrieves the list of users blocked by the authenticated user.
 - `POST /api/users/{username}/blocked_users`: Blocks a user, which also removes them from the friend list if they were friends.
 - `DELETE /api/users/{username}/blocked_users/{blocked_user_to_remove}`: Unblocks a user.

-### User Search & User Profiles
+### User Search And User Profiles
 Each of the users have a lot of different data that is associated with them: their username, nickname, elo, winrate, list of games, friendship/block status relative to the user currently viewing the profile...
 It is diplayed neatly on their profile page, which can be visited by other ([non-blocked](#social-networking-elements)) users.
 - `GET /api/users`: Retreives paginated list of users filtered based on query parameters.
 Users can be searched by their nickname or username.
 - `GET /api/users/{username}`: Retrieves the full public profile for a specified user, including game statistics like win/loss records, elo history, and best/worst enemies.